 Short form series

 In our short form series, we are looking for fresh, fearless and purposeful narratives that speak to the SBS Charter and depict a diverse, contemporary Australia.
 Ideas need to sustain 6 x 10 minute episodes.

-Proposals for scripted fiction
+Proposals for scripted projects

 To contact SBS regarding scripted commissions, email: firstname.lastname@example.org.